 Data submitted with the application show that the maximum reported effluent concentrations do not exceed the respective influent concentrations for barium and magnesium.
-Therefore, monitoring will not be required in this permit for barium and magnesium.
+Therefore, monitoring is not required in this permit for barium and magnesium.
 Data submitted with the application show that the maximum reported effluent concentration is the same as the respective influent concentration for strontium.
-Although strontium is a naturally occurring, hazardous substance, monitoring will not be required since the Pool is filled with potable water from the District's water system and strontium is listed as present in the District's water system.
-Monitoring and reporting will be required for molybdenum since the maximum reported effluent concentrations exceed the respective influent concentration.
+Although strontium is a naturally occurring, hazardous substance, monitoring is not required since the Pool is filled with potable water from the District's water system and strontium is listed as present in the District's water system.
+Monitoring and reporting are required for molybdenum since the maximum reported effluent concentrations exceed the respective influent concentration.